WildernessLabs/docfx/guides/Getting_Started/Deploying_Meadow/index.md

 # Deploying Meadow OS

 Before you deploy and run a Meadow application, you must flash the board with Meadow OS.
+This step only needs to be done once per update of Meadow OS.

 The Meadow OS is distributed in two files: **Meadow.bin** and **Meadow_Runtime.bin**.